 Before applying a deck stain or sealer you should prep the wood properly first.
 Prepping is the most important part of the deck stain’s longevity.
 When evaluating the prepping process you should look at two options.
 Does the wood need to be cleaned or does an old stain need to be removed?

 -Best to prep with a deck cleaner if you do not have an old stain, the wood is heavily grayed, the wood is new, or you plan on applying a maintenance coat of deck stain.

 When To Use A Deck Stain Stripper

--Use a deck stain stripper if you need to remove an old stain that has failed unevenly, was over applied, or you are planning on switching stain brands.
+-Use a deck stain stripper if you need to remove an old stain that has failed unevenly, was over-applied, or are planning on switching stain brands.
 This will allow the new stain to properly absorb into the wood grain.

-Here are a couple examples of when there is a greater chance of this happening:
+Here are a couple of examples of when there is a greater chance of this happening: